AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/attribution-mapping-methodology.md

 ---
 unique-page-id: 18874716
-description: Attribution Object Mapping - Marketo Measure - Product Documentation
+description: Attribution Mapping Methodology - Marketo Measure - Product Documentation
-title: Attribution Object Mapping
+title: Attribution Mapping Methodology
 exl-id: 4d54dd20-9a82-4b87-8908-ced2bd9c0f2f
 ---
-# Attribution Object Mapping {#attribution-object-mapping}
+# Attribution Mapping Methodology {#attribution-mapping-methodology}

-Attribution Object Mapping is the process of looking up certain objects in Salesforce (Contacts, Opportunities, Accounts) to create attribution touchpoints into the associated opportunity.
-In other words, it's Marketo Measure's way of understanding which touchpoints to include in the attribution model based on your current SFDC processes.
+Attribution Object Mapping is the process of looking up certain objects in your CRM (Contacts, Opportunities, Accounts) to create attribution touchpoints into the associated opportunity.
+In other words, it's Marketo Measure's way of understanding which touchpoints to include in the attribution model based on your current CRM's processes.

 ## Account ID Mapping {#account-id-mapping}